Violet Moore School of Irish Dance

 ROSE OF TRALEE

-After completing high school in Laval, Québec, Rosaleen went to Vanier College, completing her diploma in Creative Arts, and Concordia University, earning a Bachelor’s Degree with a major in Linguistics.
-In 1986.
+After completing high school in Laval, Québec, Rosaleen went to Vanier College, completing her diploma in Creative Arts, and then to Concordia University, earning a Bachelor’s Degree in 1986 with a major in Linguistics.

 It was that year, 1986, while at university, that Rosaleen was crowned Queen of Montreal’s St. Patrick’s Day Parade from among 52 contestants at the city’s highly esteemed, historic public-speaking event put on by the United Irish Societies of Montreal.